Ekareya/KSP/README.md

 This mod will aim to add basic automation into standard part.
 The first one is the auto raise/lower landing gear for plane.

+ModuleManager is required but not included in the download, please download it from [here](http://forum.kerbalspaceprogram.com/threads/55219)

 **AutoGear and AutoLeg:**

 The Gear action group act as a global switch for the automation.